-The requirements for students-at-law are set out in Rules 151 to 160 of The Law Society of Saskatchewan.
-Read these rules carefully and follow them because The Law Society strictly adheres to these Rules.
+The requirements for Students-at-law are set out in Rules 151 to 160 of the Rules of the Law Society of Saskatchewan.
+Read these rules carefully and follow them because the Law Society strictly adheres to these rules.

-While there is no specific deadline for applying to attain student-at-law status, students must be a student-at-law in order to file an Articling Agreement and to apply for the CPLED Program.
-The deadline for applications for the CPLED Program is generally set for mid June (see Bar Admissions Calendar for upcoming deadlines).
+There is no specific deadline for applying to attain Student-at-law status.
+However, students must be a Student-at-law in order to file an Articling Agreement and to apply for the CPLED Program.
+The deadline for applications for the CPLED Program is generally set for mid-June (see CPLED Bar Admissions Calendar for upcoming deadlines).

-If you encounter problems or have questions about the details of completing your application, please contact Cheryl Eberle, Membership Officer.
+If you encounter problems or have questions about the details of completing your application, please contact Cheryl Eberle, Membership Officer (email@example.com).